 Giants sign wide receiver Cole Beasley, reuniting ex-Bill with Brian Daboll

-The former Dallas Cowboy and Buffalo Bill slot receiver signed with the Giants on Monday after a scheduled workout, sources confirmed.
+The former Dallas Cowboys and Buffalo Bills slot receiver signed with the Giants on Monday after a scheduled workout, sources confirmed.

-Beasley, 34, technically is coming out of retirement for his 12th NFL season.

 Beasley has 5,726 career receiving yards and 34 TDs so far.